Why Choose Minimalism?

 1. Distractions

 I get distracted incredibly easily.
 Even now, I hear a distant noise from my roommate's television and it's disrupting my work.
 If your flow is as fragile as mine, you may want to think about incorporating some minimalist aspects into your own lifestyle.
-With material clutter out of the way, minimalism allows space for thought and focus.
+With material clutter out of the way, minimalism allows space for thought and focus.2.
+Time

 I think a lot about time.
 From a very young age, I've been painfully aware of my mortality.
 I hear that little clock ticking in the back of my head, reminding me of the limited time I have on this planet.
 Reminding me of the limited time I have to create a legacy, to plant seeds in a garden I'll never get to see.
 I've always been painfully aware that tomorrow is not promised and that time is one of the very limited things you really can't get back, and that sense of pressing urgency to get things done pushes me.
 It keeps me going.
 That ambition is probably the most influential aspect of my life, and it's definitely one of my most valued qualities in a person.
 It sits in the back of my mind and influences every decision I make.
 Minimalism allows me to put time in where it really matters.
 I would much rather create something amazing for others instead of worry about what I'm going to wear in the morning.
 It's crazy how much time we waste when there is just too much in our lives.